isisvlara/Projects/README.md

 Projects are organized by application area and techniques used, spanning both Python and R implementations.

 #### **Machine Learning & Predictive Analytics (Python)**
-- **Customer Churn Prediction**: Brief description of the project, highlighting the techniques and objectives.
+- **Customer Churn Prediction**: A multi-level classification machine learning project that predicts both the category and reason for customer churn in the telecom industry to enable targeted retention strategies.
-- **Detecting Parkinson's Disease**: Brief description of the project, highlighting the techniques and objectives.
+- **Detecting Parkinson's Disease**: This project uses machine learning techniques to accurately detect Parkinson's disease by analyzing features such as voice recordings and clinical data, enabling early diagnosis and improved patient outcomes
-- **Wal-Mart Sales Forecasting**: Brief description of the project, highlighting the techniques and objectives.
+- **Wal-Mart Sales Forecasting**: This project applies machine learning models to Walmart’s historical sales, store, and external data to accurately forecast weekly sales at the store and department level, with the goal of improving inventory management and operational efficiency.

 #### **Natural Language Processing (Python)**
-- **Speech Emotion Recognition**: Brief description of the project, highlighting the techniques and objectives.
+- **Speech Emotion Recognition**: A project using natural language processing and machine learning techniques to analyze acoustic features from audio signals and accurately classify the emotional states—such as happiness, sadness, anger, or fear—conveyed in spoken language.

 #### **Deep Learning (Python)**
 - **[Project Name]**: Brief description of the project, highlighting the techniques and objectives.